Tomjohnsonellis/strive-work/feature-engineering/data-prep/Exercise.md

 Consider the following dataset: [San Francisco Building Permits](https://www.kaggle.com/aparnashastry/building-permit-applications-data).
 Look at the columns "Street Number Suffix" and "Zipcode".
 Both of these contain missing values.

 - Which, if either, are missing because they don't exist?
+  <br>> It is likely that "Street Number Suffix" would be missing due to not existing, not every building is apartments.
 - Which, if either, are missing because they weren't recorded?
+<br>> "Zipcode" is probably just not recorded as it's the American equivalent of a post code, everywhere has one for mail purposes.

 Hint: Do all addresses generally have a street number suffix?
 Do all addresses generally have a zipcode?